Limit-Theory-Redux/ltheory/engine/lib/luajit-ffi-gen/readme.md

 ### Strings

-To avoid additional copy C strings in method parameter position is converted unsafely to Rust string.
+To avoid additional copies, C strings in the method parameter position is converted unsafely to a Rust string.

 In return position Rust string is converted to CStr and copied to a static scoped buffer.
 Pointer to this buffer is returned via C API.